-- 5. Click the Inspect button, which runs dmcheck to report any errors in that configuration.
-If there are errors, you can click the Configure button, make changes, and continue to alternate between Configure and Inspect until you are satisfied that the configuration is correct. - 6.
+- If needed, select the Update License button and use the mouse to copy and paste your license into the file.
+Close the window.
+Select License Info and examine the output to verify that the license is installed correctly. - 3.
+Select Configure to edit the configuration file.
+For more information about this button, see "Overview of dmmaint" on page 45. - 4.
+Click the Inspect button, which runs dmcheck to report any errors in the configuration.
+If there are errors, you can click the Configure button, make changes, and continue to alternate between Configure and Inspect until you are satisfied that the configuration is correct. - 5.
 If you do not want DMF to be automatically started and stopped, enter the following command (you must be running as root):

+'''

 chkconfig dmf off

+'''

-For information about how to start and stop DMF, see "Initializing DMF" on page 114 and the dmfdaemon(8) and dmdstop(8) man pages.
+For information about how to start and stop DMF, see "Initializing DMF" on page 137 and the dmfdaemon(8) and dmdstop(8) man pages.